-Sylvain Deleuze, Founder of Les Belles Heures, ends the imaginary journey with stops in Capri, Napoli and Roma….
+Sylvain Deleuze, Founder of Les Belles Heures, ends the three-part imaginary journey from Ischia to Roma, and in between.

 For the last leg of our journey, we go from the luxurious hills of Ischia to Napoli, Capri, and the golden lights of Roma.

 Opening your eyes to the liquid sound of the waves kissing the rocks just beneath your windows.
 Getting out of your room, one step after the other, while trying to adjust your vision to the already vivid light passing through the half-opened persiane of the dining room.
 Walking down the rocky stairs on the right, just after the pool.
 Getting your shoes, and shirt off.
 You obviously already wear your swimming suit.
 Diving into the fresh waters of Ischia for some of the most delightful feeling ever, that is taking your first sea bath within the next 5 minutes of waking up in the morning.
 If you know, you know.
 If you don’t, we strongly suggest you try, as you might add this to your next holiday check list.

 Mezzatorre terra cotta watchtower as a witness, we get out of the water ready for anything, and most notably a quick stop in Naples for some urban extravaganza.
 Wearing our Mezzatorre, 14h12 with a denim shirt on a white tee, we first stop at the fish market in Porta Nolana.
 Tattooed fishermen are chopping thick slices of red tuna and swordfish on wooden tables while acciughe, sarde and sgombri lay still in white plastic cases, fresh from the morning.